Booker Prize 2022: Sri Lankan author Shehan Karunatilaka wins with supernatural satire

 - Oh William! by Elizabeth Strout

 When asked by the BBC how many hours he had spent reading novels for the prize, MacGregor said: "I've been doing it almost every week since early December...
-It's lots and lots of happy reading.
+It's lots and lots of happy reading."

-"There's no other way I would ever have come across as many books from different places, different cultures."

 MacGregor's fellow judges were Alain Mabanckou, Helen Castor, M John Harrison and Shahidha Bari.
-Last year's prize was won by South African author Damon Galgut.

 The event was broadcast on BBC Radio 4's Front Row from 21:15 BST and was announced on the Booker Prize live stream on YouTube.